starfederation/datastar-clojure/libraries/sdk-ring/README.md

 ### Detecting a closed connection

 With the [ring-jetty-adapter](https://github.com/ring-clojure/ring/tree/master/ring-jetty-adapter),
-sending events on a closed connection will fail at some point and the SSE-Gen will close itself and close the `on-close` callback.
+sending events on a closed connection will fail at some point throwing an `IOException`.
+By default the SSE-Gen will catch this exception, close itself then call the `on-close` callback.

 > [!Note]
 > At this moment, when using the ring adapter and Jetty, our SSE-Gen needs